 Our next workshop will take place November 2-3, 2018 at Haverford College.
-The registration form is available here.
-The application deadline is September 26, 2018.
+Registration is now closed.
 These Workshops introduce participants to the TIER protocol for replicable empirical research.
 They are intended for faculty members interested in teaching their own students to follow this protocol to document the statistical work they do for senior theses, other independent research projects, or papers written for classes.

 These Workshops introduce participants to the TIER protocol for replicable empirical research.
 They are intended for faculty members interested in teaching their own students to follow this protocol to document the statistical work they do for senior theses, other independent research projects, or papers written for classes.